Discovering the Beauty of Chrysanthemum Stone

 Bringing the Flower into Focus

+Once the bloom is exposed, the surface gets shaped based on its position.
 This usually involves grinding the face to flatten it, removing uneven areas to create a clear view of the flower.
 The goal here isn’t to make it perfect yet — it’s visibility.

 Depending on the piece, it may be shaped into a freeform, carved into a display object, or left as-is with just the front surface refined.
 Each approach highlights the pattern in a slightly different way.